Tars0007/Fog-prediction/README.md

 # Fog-prediction
 Fog prediction using AI documents

-\n it is a simple training system for fog prediction, using LightGBM and other libraries.
+it is a simple training system for fog prediction, using LightGBM and other libraries.